arashnrim/dashboard/README.md

 2. To use the feature on the radio, install the Chrome drivers at `/usr/local/bin/`.
 3. Navigate to the project directory: `cd /path/to/dashboard` (where `/path/to/dashboard` is replaced with the path to the folder)/
 4. Install required modules: `pip3 install -r requirements.txt`

+## Contributing
+This project is not accepting feature contributions since it is meant for this specific coursework which has since concluded.
+If you would like to contribute in other ways except for adding features — such as reporting bugs, cleaning up code, and improving documentation — you may create a fork and a pull request once you're done, if you are interested.